hepix-virtualisation/vmcatcher/README.md

 imagelist.dc:date:expires=2011-04-13T00:15:07Z
 ~~~~

-you can also select on the basis of url:
+you can also select on the basis of URI:

 ~~~~ {.programlisting}
 [user] $  vmcatcher_subscribe  -i -r https://cernvm.cern.ch/releases/image.list